-In the box I put the notebook I’m using, two polaroid albums from that year, and three Bullet Journals.
-I’m writing about my life then and I need all the material I have to re tell and reflect all I possibly can.
-Up until then I was using the photo gallery I had saved as reminders of what next to write about but then my computer got an upgrade, my photos not in order and back we come to the box.
+In the box I put the notebook I’m using, two Polaroid albums from that year, and three Bullet Journals.
+I’m writing about my life then and I need all the material I have to retell and reflect all I possibly can.
+Up until then, I was using the photo gallery I had saved as reminders of what next to write about but then my computer got an upgrade, my photos not in order and back we come to the box.

 Three Bullet Journals could potentially hold key information!
-If your not familiar with Bullet Journaling it’s a type of journaling, you write, record, organise and schedule your life, it’s like a personal organiser that you drew and designed yourself.
+If you’re not familiar with Bullet Journaling it’s a type of journaling, you write, record, organise and schedule your life, it’s like a personal organiser that you drew and designed yourself.
 Looking through these books I had surprisingly mixed feelings.
 Some pages I just felt bad for and nothing bad had actually happened!

 This is the thing about my journals, I keep them on a shelf like sketchbooks, one day I will or someone might open them and find all my inner feelings and wants of that year – Wow!
 What a read, you can learn more about a person that way then any photo will display.
 In truth lies beauty.

-So while bullet journaling is for the present time, I also urge you to consider these as possible personal pages for your future Bullet Journal, so that looking back you have feelings of well used space, personal essays and other stuff that makes you smile!
+So while bullet journaling is for the present time, I also urge you to consider these as possible personal pages for your future Bullet Journal, so that looking back you have feelings of well-used space, personal essays and other stuff that makes you smile!

-Here’s some things I didn’t feel great about when reviewing my journals over 4 years:
+Here are some things I didn’t feel great about when reviewing my journals over 4 years:

 Logs and To Do schedule columns and boxes, while this is great if you fill it in, over time it holds no meaning.

 Collecting receipts e.g. from the post office, more obvious now I put them in a plastic wallet each month.

 Writing stuff I felt I had to or doing drawings that were more set up than spontaneous.
 When you do an act of creativity, how you feel goes into that too and gets remembered years on.